 We will use the information you give to us:

 - to carry out our obligations arising from any contracts entered into by you or in order to take steps at your request prior to entering into such a contract.
 This may include contracts between you and us whereby we provide services of an employment agency or business introduction.
 It may also include a contract of employment between you and the advertiser of a job via our Platform or as part of the PIE Exec Search service.
 This may include passing your personal data to a prospective employer to whom you have submitted, or instructed the submission of, a job application.
-If you have signed up for a PIE Webinar, you agree to be contacted by the sponsors of that webinar or white paper, and to be contacted by The PIE with the purpose of sharing information about our other services that may be of interest to you;
+If you have signed up for a PIE Webinar or a white paper, you agree to be contacted by the sponsors of that webinar or white paper, and to be contacted by The PIE with the purpose of sharing information about our other services that may be of interest to you;

 - where you have provided consent to the same (by signing up to our mailing list or quarterly publications), or where you have previously purchased services from us, to contact you via email or other electronic messaging to provide you with information about other services we offer that are similar to those that you have enquired about, or we are currently providing to you.
 Our publications may also include third party advertising;